flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 at all (neither created, nor removed) and must exist before the creation of the account.

-The `home` parameter is the equivalent of the `home` parameter in the built-in `user` resource.
-Its default value is `/home/${login}` or `/root` if `$login == 'root'`.
+The `home` key is the equivalent of the `home` attribute in the built-in `user` resource.
+This key is optional and its default value is `/home/${login}` or `/root` if `$login == 'root'`.

-The `home_unix_rights` is the Unix right of the home directory.
-Its default value is `0750`.
+The value of the `home_unix_rights` key is the Unix right of the home directory.
+This key is optional and its default value is `0750`.

-The `managehome` parameter is a boolean to tell if Puppet must manage, ie create or remove, the home directory during the creation or the deleting of the user.
-This parameter is the equivalent of the `managehome` parameter of the built-in `user` resource.
-Its default value here is `true`.
+The value of the `managehome` key is a boolean to tell if Puppet must manage, ie create or remove, the home directory during the creation or the deleting of the user.
+This key is the equivalent of the `managehome` attribute of the built-in `user` resource.
+This key is optional and its default value here is `true`.

-The `shell` parameter is the equivalent of the `shell` parameter of the built-in `user` resource.
-Its default value is `/bin/bash`.
+The `shell` key is the equivalent of the `shell` attribute of the built-in `user` resource.
+This key is optional and its default value is `/bin/bash`.

-The `fqdn_in_prompt` is a boolean to tell is the prompt should print the short name of the host or its fqdn.
-Its default value is `false`.
+The value of the `fqdn_in_prompt` key is a boolean to tell is the prompt should print the short name of the host or its fqdn.
+This key is optional and its default value is `false`.
 Warning, this parameter is only effective for the shell bash.

-The `supplementary_groups` is the equivalent of the parameter `groups` in the built-in `user` resource.
+The `supplementary_groups` key is the equivalent of the parameter `groups` in the built-in `user` resource.
 Its an array of strings.
 If the account is sudo, the sudo group will be automatically added in the array.
 The primary group mustn't be put in this parameter.
-The default value of this parameter is `[]`.
+This key is optional and its default value is `[]`.

 **Warnings:** each supplementary group *must exist*.
 If not, it will raise an error.